masashitanimura/2.0/pages/api/quit.md

 ## Notes

-- This is not available in EMS Web UI's API Explorer
+- This API is not available in EMS Web UI's API Explorer